rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 	>>> r2.get_connection("WEST")
 	<__main__.Room object at 0x7f36f65076a0>

 In that last line, you find the Python description of a `Room` object, along with its assigned memory address.
 Seems to work!
+(The address on your computer will most likely be different.)

 You should now also test your `Room` class using check50: